Edgecombe Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 SACSCOC Student Complaint Process

 If for some reason the complaint is not satisfactorily resolved, the next step would be to file a complaint with Edgecombe Community College’s accrediting agency.
-ECC is accredited by the Southern Association of Colleges and Schools Commision on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
+ECC is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
 Students who file a complaint with the accrediting agency should follow the SACSCOC Complaint Procedure.
 The contact information for SACS is:

 1866 Southern Lane